iotaledger/iota.rs/docs/libraries/nodejs/examples.md

 ![messages_in_tangle](messages_in_tangle.svg)

-The current IOTA 1.5 network incorporates the following core payloads:
+The current IOTA network incorporates the following core payloads:
 * `SignedTransaction`: payload that describes `UTXO` transactions that are cornerstone of value-based transfers in IOTA network.
 Via this payload, `message` can be also cryptographically signed
 * `MilestonePayload`: payload that is emitted by Coordinator
 * `IndexationPayload`: payload that enables addition of an index to the encapsulating message, as well as some arbitrary data.
 The given index can be later used to search the message(s)

 ### Unspent Transaction Output (UTXO)
-Originally, the IOTA used an `account-based model` for tracking individual iota tokens: _each IOTA address holds a number of tokens and aggregated number of tokens from all iota addresses is equal to total supply._

-In contrary, IOTA 1.5 uses `unspent transaction output` model, so called `UTXO`.
+IOTA uses `unspent transaction output` model, so called `UTXO`.
 It is based on an idea to track unspent amount of tokens via data structure called `output`.

 Simplified analogy:
 * There is 100 tokens recorded in the ledger as `Output A` and this output belongs to Alice.
 So **initial state of ledger**: `Output A` = 100 tokens